ElongasomeSLoLa/elongasome.github.io/assets/img/BannerPhotos/ReadMe.txt

-Please crop all photos to be added to the front page slide show to a 2:1 aspect ratio
+Please crop all photos to be added to the front page slide show to 1980x1080